cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The two encodings ({{term-encoding}}) defined in this section have the same interface and are both random-oracle encodings ({{term-rom}}).
-Both are implemented as a composition of the three basic functions above The difference between the two is that their outputs are sampled from different distributions:
+Both are implemented as a composition of the three basic functions above.
+The difference between the two is that their outputs are sampled from different distributions: